National Treasure (Japan): Recent developments in cultural properties protection

 The Akasaka Palace is the only National Treasure in the category of modern residences (Meiji period and later).

 The two-tier system of "National Treasures" and "Important Cultural Properties" was supplemented in 1996 with a new level of Registered Cultural Property for items in significant need of preservation and use.
 Initially limited to buildings, the newly established level of importance functioned as a waiting list for nominated Important Cultural Properties and as an extension for National Treasures.
 A large number of mainly industrial and historic residences from the late Edo to the Shōwa period were registered under this system.
 Compared to Important Cultural Properties and National Treasures, the registration of Cultural Property entails fewer responsibilities for the owner.
 Since the end of the 20th century, the Agency for Cultural Affairs has focused on designating structures built between 1868 and 1930 and those in underrepresented regions.
 The insufficient supply of raw materials and tools necessary for restoration works was recognized by the agency.
-In 1999, protective authority was transferred to prefectures and designated cities.
-As a result of the 2011 Great East Japan earthquake, 714 cultural properties including five National Treasure buildings suffered damage.
-The affected National Treasures are Zuigan-ji (Main Hall and Priest's Quarters), Ōsaki Hachiman-gū, Shiramizu Amidadō and the Buddha Hall of Seihaku-ji.
+In 1999, the protective authority was transferred to prefectures and designated cities.
+As a result of the 2011 Great East Japan earthquake, 714 cultural properties, including five National Treasure buildings, suffered damage.
+The affected National Treasures included the Zuigan-ji (Main Hall and Priest's Quarters), Ōsaki Hachiman-gū, Shiramizu Amidadō, and the Buddha Hall of Seihaku-ji.